 Visually, top entry boxes are one of the most chic styles available.
 Instead of walking into the litter box from an entrance at the front or sides of the box, your cat drops down into the litter through an entrance hole on the top.

 This type of litter box is harder for cats to access, so it’s not a great choice for cats with mobility issues.
 It’s also speculated that this type of litter box may place undue stress on cats’ joints.

-Our Pick For The Best Top Entry Cat Litter Box: IRIS Top Entry Cat Litter Box
+#10 Best Budget Top Entry: IRIS Top Entry Litter Box

 This litter box receives praise for its beautiful and minimalist design.
 It’s popular among people who want a sleek, simple cat toilet that doesn’t look like a litter box.